“Between stimulus and response there is a space. In that space is the power to choose our response. In our response lies our growth and our freedom.”

 Mindfulness-based classes, small groups, and more, in the central East Bay

 - Are you curious to learn more about mindfulness?

 - Wondering if mindfulness could help you, but skeptical of the hype?

 - Looking to take a Mindfulness-based Stress Reduction (MBSR) class, but haven’t been able to find one nearby?

 - Have you taken a class, but find it hard to continue a regular meditation practice on your own?

 Mindfulness East Bay is here to help!
-Its mission is to make mindfulness classes, workshops and groups readily available to people who live and work in the central East Bay communities of Castro Valley, Dublin, Hayward, Livermore, Pleasanton, San Leandro, and San Ramon, and to serve as a central clearinghouse for information, tips, and tools about how to make mindfulness an integral part of your life.
+Its mission is to make mindfulness classes, workshops and groups readily available to people who live and work in the central East Bay communities of Castro Valley, Dublin, Hayward, Livermore, Pleasanton, San Leandro, and San Ramon, California; and to serve as a central clearinghouse for information, tips, and tools about how to make mindfulness an integral part of your daily life.

 Mindfulness teaches us how to find the space between stimulus and response, that is, to become less reactive and more self-aware – which leads to a calmer presence, more spaciousness in the mind, more ease of being in the world, as well as better problem-solving, improved relationships, less dis-ease, and greater happiness.